Arconovaldo Bonaccorsi

-Arconovaldo Bonaccorsi (1898 – 2 July 1962) was an Italian Fascist soldier, politician and lawyer.
+Arconovaldo Bonaccorsi (22 August 1898 – 2 July 1962) was an Italian Fascist soldier, politician and lawyer.
 Nicknamed "Conte Rossi", he played a prominent role in organising the Falangist conquest of the island of Majorca during the Spanish Civil War.

 Biography

 Born in Bologna in 1898, Bonacorsi was a fanatical and idealistic fascist from the first moment he met Benito Mussolini after World War I. In 1922 he participated in the March on Rome as leader of the fascists from Bologna.
 He graduated from the prestigious Universita di Bologna as an attorney in 1928, and soon began defending Italian fascists.
-In the early 1930s he married and had three children.
+In the early 1930s, he married and had three children.

 His moment of glory came when Mussolini sent him to the Balearic Islands at the beginning of the Spanish Civil War.
-Arriving in Majorca in August 1936, he became known as 'Conde Rossi' ("The Red Count"), a name derived from his red beard.
+Arriving in Majorca in August 1936, he became known as 'Conde Rossi' ("Count Rossi"), a name derived from his red beard.
 He was soon able to galvanize Nationalist forces on the island, leading them in a decisive victory over the Republicans at Manacor.

 Gilberto Oneto, an Italian journalist, wrote the following about Bonaccorsi and the Italians in Majorca:

 In Oneto's opinion, when Bonaccorsi first arrived on the island, the Italians only supported the possibility of promoting a semi-independent Majorca (under Italian influence) in the event of Republican victory in the Spanish Civil War.
 But with Franco's victory, they understood that this project of "partial" independence was impossible.

 Antifascist writers raised much criticism against Bonaccorsi.
 George Bernanos wrote about the Bonaccorsi-created Dragones de la Muerte, a well-armed force of young Majorcan fighters who performed well at the battle of Porto Cristo (Manacor), but later were responsible for many murders.
 According to Bernanos's eyewitness report, Bonaccorsi was "well to the fore in all religious manifestations" and "was usually supported by a chaplain picked up on the spot, in army-breeches and top-boots, a white cross on his chest and pistols stuck in his belt".